Molanoll/nhentai-dl/README.md

 ### Customization

 By default, all doujins will start off downloading in "temp" dir within the same directory as the downloader.
 When finished, they are moved to "finished" dir and then zipped within that dir.
 You can specify absolute or relative paths to where you want the temp/finished directory to be by editing the constants at the top of the Downloader.py file.
-You can also change the index/archive files if you so choose.
 Don't mess with NH_BASE or SOURCE.
+Also, do not change the index/archive file names at the moment as some filenames are still hardcoded in.